 Traffic is the number of visitors to your site.

 These are ethical SEO techniques that follow best practice guidelines, and can help your business.

 With these handy definitions under your belt, you’re on your way to understanding the basics of SEO.
-If you want to learn more, reach out to us for any of your SEO consultancy needs, in Calgary or otherwise.
+If you want to learn more, reach out to us for any of your SEO or custom applications and software needs.